 Cash is the lifeblood of any business.

-The five steps above are proven tools used by successful companies to manage, preserve, and collect cash.
+All the steps above are proven tools successful companies use to manage, preserve, and collect cash.
 It’s never too late to implement the steps, and the earlier a company can adopt these practices, the more likely it is to survive a cash crunch.